 Cervical and Lumbar Exercises.

 Physical activity is an essential part of your recovery plan.
 This part of the video series demonstrates exercises that you can do after your surgery to help strengthen your body.
-Before performing any of these exercises, it is important to talk to our physical therapist to ensure you are at an appropriate place in your continued recovery.

 There are two levels of the postsurgical exercise program.
 The first level has exercises you should start two to three weeks after surgery.
 The exercises in the second level are slightly more advanced, and you will progress to these approximately four to six weeks after your surgery.